 Why Emotional Intelligence matters

 Teamwork is related to their motivation and job environment.
 And, EI has a synergistic role for building teamwork.
 It is one of the benefits of emotional intelligence in the workplace.

 Every human has emotion.
-Its natural.
+It’s natural.
 How intelligently we use it that determines our success in personal and professional life.

 Emotions should not dominate us.